DavidAHazra/CubeTimer/README.md

 This website was made to help time yourself when practicing solving a Rubik's Cube.
 For navbar functions, see below.

-The string of characters indicate an algorithm that, when performed, produces a unique permutation of the Rubik's cube known as a scramble.
+The string of characters on the home page indicate an algorithm that, when performed, produces a unique permutation of the Rubik's cube known as a scramble.
 The user knows if they've done the scramble correctly by comparing their cube to the diagram on the screen.
 This image is produced by a third-party API called [VisualCube](http://cube.crider.co.uk/visualcube.php).

 To create an account, simply click register then log in.